MertKRC/AtYarisiV1/README.md

 # Horse-Race
 Basic horse race application.
-It's my first C# Windows Form Application project and it's just for education purposes.
-Basic horse race application.
+It's my first C# Windows Form Application project and it's just for educational purposes.

 Logic behind it;

 There are 3 horses Gulbatur,Şahbatur and Hidalgo and when you press the start button they'll start running with random speed.

 The win chance of all horses are same.
 For example; if you select Gulbatur, you will win %33.33^ of all races.